 Climate change Climate change is increasingly viewed as a current and future cause of hunger and poverty.
 Increasing drought, flooding, and changing climatic patterns requiring a shift in crops and farming practices that may not be easily accomplished are three key issues.
 See the Hunger Notes special report: Hunger, the environment, and climate change for further information, especially articles in the section: Climate change, global warming and the effect on poor people such as Global warming causes 300,000 deaths a year, study says and Could food shortages bring down civilization?

-World Food Summit target.
 The target set at the 1996 World Food Summit was to halve the number of undernourished people by 2015 from their number in 1990-92.
 (FAO uses three year averages in its calculation of undernourished people.)
 The (estimated) number of undernourished people in developing countries was 824 million in 1990-92.
 In 2010, the number had climbed to 925 million people.
 The WFS goal is a global goal adopted by the nations of the world; the present outcome indicates how marginal the efforts were in face of the real need.

 Quite a few trace elements or micronutrients--vitamins and minerals--are important for health.
 1 out of 3 people in developing countries are affected by vitamin and mineral deficiencies, according to the World Health Organization.
 Three, perhaps the most important in terms of health consequences for poor people in developing countries, are: